ebcrowder/rust_ledger/README.md

 - register
   - lists general ledger transactions to date
-  - can filter output by account via optional parameter
+  - can filter output by any field via optional parameter
   - example output:

 ```